 Modern Christmas Trees

 Modern Christmas trees have evolved over the years, but the decorated green tree as a symbol of joy every December remains constant.
-Traditionalists love the real trees that you can smell throughout your home.
-You can also get fake trees in various colors and even real trees covered in fake snow.
+Traditionalists love the real trees that you can smell throughout your home but these days, the fakes are so good you'll barely be able to tell the difference.
+You can also get fake trees in various colors and even real trees covered in fake snow...the possibilities are endless when it comes to getting your home ready for the holidays.
 Regardless of your tree of choice, maybe you'll look at it a little differently this year after knowing where the tradition may have started.